Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 ## Purpose of this book

-1. To provide a range of ready built and congfigured PYTHON TEST FRAMEWORKS comprising of test templates and references for developers to adapt to their own needs, requiring just a 1-2-3 of
+To provide a range of ready built and congfigured PYTHON TEST FRAMEWORKS comprising of test templates and references for developers to adapt to their own needs, requiring just a 1-2-3 of:

 - (1) Create virtual environment
 - (2) `pip install -r requirements.txt`
 - (3) `python -m pytest` to see the output of all the tests as below: